Pun – Definition, Examples, Types & Meaning

 The usage of puns in academic writing is an ongoing debate among educators, students, and scholars.
 The formal and scholarly tone as well as the desire to write an engaging paper needs to be balanced out.
 For this reason, we’ve compiled occurrences when they may be used in academic writing.

-• Will your thesis primarily be read by people who appreciate and understand your sense of humor?
+• Will your thesis primarily be read by people who appreciate and understand your sense of humour?
 Is your audience more conservative or diverse?
 Depending on the answer, word plays may be welcome or not.

 • If you decide to incorporate them, use them sparingly.
 A word play in the title or the occasional section heading might be acceptable, but littering your work with them can be distracting.